 As a general rule of thumb, all fevers within the first three months of their lives should be handled by a doctor.
 After three months old you can wait 24 hours to see if the fever passes before calling to make an appointment.

 Babies have very sensitive skin, and it’s very common to develop light irritations which fade quickly.
-However, if your baby has an angry spotted rash that doesn’t fade when you press your finger to them, it could be a sign of meningitis.
+However, if your baby has an angry spotted rash that doesn’t fade when you press your finger on them, it could be a sign of meningitis.
+However, you need to be sure that it is meningitis and not a false diagnosis.
+It is thus important that you get a second opinion.
+If you see that it is a false report, get in touch with the Most trusted Meningitis Claim Solicitors in your area to file a claim.

 You should go to the doctor right away to rule out this serious possibility.